HLTH SC 3102 - Innovation and Entrepreneurship in Health

 Learning & Teaching ModesThe course materials will be delivered via seminars, workshops and assignments.
 Students will work in small groups to develop and present an innovation plan in the final assessment.
 The course will involve problem identification and problem solving skills.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This is a 3 unit course for one semester and has a work load of 12 hours per week, including contact and non-contact time, and is in total 156 hours across the semester.
+WorkloadThis is a 3 unit course for one semester and has a work load of 12 hours per week, including contact and non-contact time, and is in total 156 hours across the semester.

 Contact time is scheduled as a 2-hour seminar plus 2-hour workshop, and is timetabled such that students do not have clashes with other courses.
+Student attendance is expected at both seminars and workshops, and seminar content will be drawn on in the following workshops.

 Learning Activities SummarySeminars will guide students through key concepts of innovation and entrepreneurship related to health.
 They will be augmented by case studies presented in seminar sessions by guest speakers.
 In workshop sessions students will work through structured exercises related to core concepts and upcoming assessment tasks during the first half of the semester.
 In the second half of the semester, students will work in groups to assess potential innovation and entrepreneurship solutions to health problems, then develop and present an innovation plan.